pivotal/docs-platform-automation/docs/tasks.md

 as they are found in the product.

 The docker image can be used to invoke the commands in each task locally.
 Use `--help` for more information.
 To learn more see the [running-commands-locally][running-commands-locally] section.

 ### apply-changes

 Triggers an install on the Ops Manager described by the auth file.

+To optionally provide an errand file to manually control errands for a particular of run of `apply-changes`.
+To see an example of this config file, see the [Inputs and Outputs][errand-config] section.

 {% include '.disable-verifiers.md' %}